Our position on prenatal testing for Down’s syndrome.

 The Down’s Syndrome Association (DSA) would not want to see a world without people with Down’s syndrome.
 People with Down’s syndrome make an enormous contribution to their families, local communities and society in general in all sorts of different ways.

-While the DSA acknowledges that the offer of prenatal testing for Down’s syndrome is a routine part of antenatal care, we are committed to ensuring that the prenatal testing process informs all potential parents and professionals of the joys and challenges of having a child with Down’s syndrome.
+While the DSA acknowledges that the offer of prenatal testing for Down’s syndrome is a part of antenatal care, we are committed to ensuring that the prenatal testing process informs all potential parents and professionals of the joys and challenges of having a child with Down’s syndrome.

 Before and during testing, easily understood and up-to-date information MUST be provided in an unbiased way by well trained professionals concerning: